IBM/cics-bundle-gradle/README.md

 Tasks | Description
 --|--
-`buildCICSBundle`| Builds a CICS bundle.<br/>Java-based dependencies such as OSGi bundle, WAR, EAR, or EBAs are added using the `cicsBundle` dependency configuration.
-You'll need to specify the default JVM server in the `cicsBundle` extension block.<br/>Resource definition bundleparts are automatically added from the src/main/resources folder of your project.
+`buildCICSBundle`| Builds a CICS bundle.<br/>Java-based bundle parts are added using the `cicsBundle` dependency configuration.<br/>Non-Java-based bundle parts are automatically added from the src/main/resources folder of your project.
 `packageCICSBundle`| Packages the built CICS bundle into a zipped archive.
-`deployCICSBundle`| Deploys the packaged CICS bundle to CICS on z/OS, installs and enables it, using settings in the `cicsBundle` extension block.
+`deployCICSBundle`| Deploys the packaged CICS bundle to CICS on z/OS, installs and enables it.
 `build` | Performs a full build of the project, including assembling all artifacts and running all tests. **You only need to call the `build` task when building or packaging your CICS bundles as it depends on those tasks.**

 Their dependencies are as follows: